Crew Dragon is the first "commercial" private capsule to bring people into orbit.

 The first manned flight of any new spacecraft always generates some apprehension, as astronauts have died on missions.
 Behnken and Hurley are former military test pilots and veteran astronauts.
 They both have two flights on the Space Shuttle behind them.
 In a May 1 briefing with reporters, the two said they believe flying aboard Crew Dragon is less risky than flying the shuttle.
 "The capsule design is generally safer," said Hurley.

-If something goes wrong aboard Crew Dragon, astronauts have a better chance of disrupting the mission than they would on the Shuttle.
-If something goes wrong immediately after SpaceX launches, they can activate eight special motors to move the capsule away from the Falcon 9 rocket, open the parachute and dive into the ocean.
+If something goes wrong aboard Crew Dragon, astronauts have a better chance of aborting the mission than they would on the Shuttle.
+If something goes wrong immediately after SpaceX launches, they can activate eight special motors to move the capsule away from the Falcon 9 rocket, open the parachute, and dive into the ocean.

 Behnken and Hurley will live and work on the ISS for a period of one or four months.
 Among other activities, the various research projects conducted on the station will help, projects that can make a critical contribution to science in orbit.

 Given the Covid-19 pandemic, tomorrow's historic launch of SpaceX will be unlike any other.
 NASA is warning members of the public to stay away and watch the launch online only, without crowding on nearby beaches as they historically did.
 The astronauts are in an extended quarantine before launch, so as not to transport pathogens to the space station.